Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Indictment imprisonment The person has not previously been sentenced to a criminal sentence or to a sentence of more than 1 year for an offense

-- Indictment The offense for which the person is convicted provides for a term of imprisonment of up to 5 years
+- Indictment The offense for which the person is convicted shall be punishable by a term of imprisonment of not more than 5 years.

-The total duration of pre-trial detention is up to 1 year.
+The total duration of pre-trial detention is maximum 1 year.

-However, the maximum duration is 2 years if an act constituting the offense was committed outside France (for example, if a trafficker bought his goods abroad).
+- An event constituting the offense was committed outside France (for example, if a trafficker bought his goods abroad)

 Please note